nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 * The `TIME` must be in the DD-MM-YYYY format.
 Future dates beyond today's date and Past dates before 1981 are invalid.
 * The `EXPENSE_AMOUNT` must be an integer or decimal number.
-* The `EXPENSE_CATERGORY` can be any string that does not contain the backdash symbol`/` or whitespace symbol.
+* The `EXPENSE_CATERGORY` can be any string that does not contain a whitespace symbol.
 * The `EXPENSE_CURRENCY` has 22 currencies to choose from.
 If the input currency is not found in the list of currencies available, the currency will default to SGD.
 * The command parameters may be entered in any order.
 If multiple of the same parameter type is inputted, such as in